udayalakshmia/smqa-Group/mcqa/README.md

 This Multiple Question and Answer Quiz Software is designed to facilitate the creation and administration of quizzes with multiple questions and answers.
 The software is configured to run in the Eclipse IDE, making it easy for developers to set up and use.

+## Database Configuration

+Database parameters can be configured using the `application.properties` file located under the `src/main/resources` folder.
+Update the necessary properties in this file to customize the database connection.

+mcqa.db script help to set the Database.
+Path: src\main\resources\mcqa.db

 ## Installation

 Follow the steps below to set up the software in Eclipse: